Northern Michigan islands are beckoning from the blue. Slip away for a breezy, fresh-seas adventure.

 So does the fact that so many Great Lakes islands are within easy reach.
-If you never thought you really could escape to a water-locked oasis of toasty sand and cool forests, read on.
-We map out six Great Lakes island vacations for you – show you how simple it is to get there and to stay for days, weeks, maybe longer.
+We map out six Great Lakes island vacations for you and show you how simple it is to get there and to stay for days, weeks, maybe longer.
 Explore wilderness solitude on North Manitou Island, time travel in the Victorian grace of Mackinac Island, or rejuvenate your soul amid the island quiet and easy ways of Bois Blanc Island.
 And there’s more.

 Drummond, aka the Gem of the Huron, is a 136-square-mile hunk of rock, prairie meadows, cedar swamps and hardwood forests.
 The key to appreciating the value of this gem’s varied landscape?
 Use every mode of transport available.

 Bike along the island’s eastern shore from Glen Cove to Marble Head or Shale Beach.
 Then kayak the western shore—Potagannissing Bay is nice for novice paddlers; stronger paddlers can push on toward the cluster of tiny offshore islands.
 Drive the roads that cut through the Maxton Plains, a hot and dry spread of alvar grasslands that looks like an African savannah.
 Off-road at Turtle Ridge ORV Park.
 Or book a custom island boat tour or go fishing with Island Charters.